maryletteroa/maryletteroa.github.io/_posts/2025-02-09-erd-and-mermaid.md

 I've reviewed ERDs (Entity Relation Diagrams) and Mermaid - a tool to create diagrams using code.

-References:
+### ERD

-(Then and now, I find the Lucid chart explanations of ERD to be a good resource on this)
+Then and now, I find the Lucid chart explanations of ERD to be a good resource on this
 - [Entity Relationship Diagram (ERD) Tutorial - Part 1 ](https://www.youtube.com/watch?v=xsg9BDiwiJE&t=25s)
 - [ Entity Relationship Diagram (ERD) Tutorial - Part 2 ](https://www.youtube.com/watch?v=hktyW5Lp0Vo)

-### ERD

 Entity Relationship Diagram (ERD)
 - provides a visual way to understand how information in a database are related